Pruned cellular free resolutions of monomial ideals: Pruning the Taylor resolution

 The Lyubeznik resolution can be also obtained from the Taylor resolution using our pruning algorithm.
 In this case, the edges of the Taylor complex $X_{\tt Taylor}$ that we prune are obtained using the following:

-We have that $\cA_L$ is a homogeneous acyclic matching on $X_{\tt Taylor}$ and that $X_{\cA_L}=X_{\tt Lyub}$.
-Moreover, the Lyubeznik resolution is simplicial because the pruning that we consider in this case preserves the property of being simplicial.
-In this sense, we may understand the pruned resolution given in Corollary \ref{C1} and the simplicial pruned resolution given in Subsection \ref{simplicial1} as a refinement of the Lyubeznik resolution.
+As in Proposition \ref{step}, each step of Algorithm \ref{alg2} produces a homogeneous acyclic matching on $X_{\tt Taylor}$ and since $X_{\cA_L}=X_{\tt Lyub}$, this provides a simple proof of the result in \cite[\S3]{BW} that shows that the Lyubeznik resolution can be obtained using discrete Morse theory.
+We also have that the Lyubeznik resolution is simplicial because the pruning that we consider in Algorithm \ref{alg2}, as the one in Algorithm \ref{alg3}, preserves the simplicial property.
+In this sense, we may understand the pruned resolution given in Theorem \ref{T1} and the simplicial pruned resolution given in Subsection \ref{simplicial1}, as refinements of the Lyubeznik resolution.
 Finally, we mention that generalizations of Lyubeznik resolutions have been studied by Novik in \cite{Nov} using a completely different approach.